 As the Office Manager, I am the quintessential Jack of all trades.
 I am part project manager, on site IT support, logistics specialist, vendor liaison, and “Office Dad.”
 Here’s the best way to put it: in order for an office to perform at its best, it has to be a well-oiled machine.
 I am the person who researches where to find the right oil, at a cost-effective rate, knows when to apply the oil, where to apply the oil, how to apply the oil, and proactively recommends when oil may be needed.

 What’s your favorite thing about working at (un)Common Logic?

 The team I work with is amazing.
-Besides that, the best thing about what I do is that no day is ever the same and I am always on the move, since I manage two different offices at two different locations.
+Besides that, the best thing about what I do is that no two days are ever the same and I am always on the move, since I manage two different offices at two different locations.

 What’s the most challenging aspect of your job?

-The most challenging thing about my position is that no day is ever the same and I am always on the move, since I manage two different offices at two different locations.
+The most challenging thing about my position is that no two days are ever the same and I am always on the move, since I manage two different offices at two different locations.